wfreaks/metal_chart/MetalChartDev/REAME.md

 # FMChart Documentation

-FMChart is a charting framework that utilizes Metal API on iOS devices that are running iOS 8 or later.
+FMChart is a charting framework that utilizes Metal API on A7+ iOS devices running iOS 8 or later.

 ## Main Features